heckermonn/heckermonn/README.md

 - 👋 Hi, I’m @heckermonn, a student currently studying at Algonquin College
 - 👀 I’m interested in Full-Stack Development, with a focus on Front-End libraries
-- 🌱 I’m currently learning Java, JS, PHP, HTML5, CSS3, Python, Oracle SQL Server, and MongoDB.
+- Front-End: HTML, CSS, JS, PHP
+- Back-End: MS SQL Server, Oracle SQL Server
-- 💞 I’m looking to collaborate on anything!
+- I’m looking to collaborate on anything!

 <!---